 - Limited resources required to enter the market (e.g., distribution networks, equipment.)

-- Consumers have a high degree of loyalty to other brands (especially Pepsi) and are not easily persuaded to switch brands.
+- Consumers are highly loyal to other brands (especially Pepsi) and are not easily persuaded to switch brands.

-How can we talk about market leader strategies and not talk about McDonald’s?
-McDonald’s is another one of many market leader examples that have done exceptionally well in its industry.
+How can we talk about market leader strategies and not McDonald’s?
+McDonald’s is another market leader example that has done exceptionally well in its industry.
 The company began by franchising restaurants to local owners who would buy the rights to use the McDonald’s name and recipes.
-This strategy allowed the company to expand into different regions without having to build and maintain restaurants in those areas.
+This strategy allowed the company to expand into different regions without building and maintaining restaurants in those areas.

 McDonald’s expands into different countries by franchising restaurants instead of building them from scratch.
-This allows them to make a lot more money than if they had to maintain all of the franchises themselves.
+This allows them to make much more money than if they had to maintain all the franchises themselves.

-- They can expand very quickly with little or no capital expenditures on their part since they don’t have to build any new buildings or hire any new employees.
-The franchise owners do this for them, which means that they have more money left over for advertising and promotions while still making a profit on each franchise (as long as they have an excellent franchisee).
+- They can expand very quickly with little or no capital expenditures since they don’t have to build new buildings or hire new employees.
+The franchise owners do this for them, meaning they have more money left over for advertising and promotions while still making a profit on each franchise (as long as they have an excellent franchisee).

-- Also, since many of the risk factors are taken care of by the franchisees, McDonald’s can concentrate on business expansion instead of worrying about how many burgers are actually being sold at each restaurant.
-Example: Instead of opening up its own store in Russia, McDonald’s decided to sell franchises there (and in other countries).
+- Also, since the franchisees take care of many risk factors, McDonald’s can concentrate on business expansion instead of worrying about how many burgers are being sold at each restaurant.
+Example: Instead of opening its store in Russia, McDonald’s decided to sell franchises there (and in other countries).

-- This way, it doesn’t have to worry about finding local suppliers and managing Russian operations because its franchisees handle that side of things.
+- This way, it doesn’t have to worry about finding local suppliers and managing Russian operations because its franchisees handle that side.

-- It also has guaranteed revenue streams because it gets a cut of the franchise fees, which is much more predictable than having to deal with fluctuating sales.
+- It also has guaranteed revenue streams because it gets a cut of the franchise fees, which is much more predictable than dealing with fluctuating sales.

-- They also can’t make any changes to the menu or decor at the franchises without getting permission from the franchisee first.
+- They also can’t change the menu or decor at the franchises without getting permission from the franchisee first.

 However, McDonald’s has been very successful in mitigating these risks by requiring its franchisees to sign contracts that give them control over nearly every aspect of their business (from how many employees they can hire to where they can advertise) and by heavily promoting itself as a brand name so that people will buy it regardless of who owns or runs each restaurant.